Fright Fest

 Haunted Houses |

-Fright Fest 2024 sees the introduction of several new haunts themed to horror franchises, along with returning favorites.
+Fright Fest 2025 features several haunts inspired by horror movie franchises, including the debut of The Strangers: No Escape.
 These attractions can be enjoyed at an additional fee.
 Please note that haunted houses feature intense themes, strobe lighting, fog and other effects.

 Haunted Attractions Packages